udit2529/udit2529/README.md

 - 👋 Hi, I’m @udit2529
 - 👀 I’m interested in Software Development
-- 🌱 I’m computer scinece student
+- 🌱 I’m computer sicence student
 - 💞️ I’m looking for some good job/intern opportunity
 - 📫 How to reach me through by linkldin\Email
 <!---